Stefan Johansson: Onyx/AGS/Footwork (1989–1991)

 Johansson's record of podium finishes without a win was equalled by Nick Heidfeld at the 2009 Malaysian Grand Prix, who then took the record outright at the 2011 Malaysian Grand Prix.

-In his 11-year Formula One career, in which he drove for 10 different teams at 103 Grands Prix, Johansson achieved 12 podiums and scored a total of 88 championship points.
+In his 11-year Formula One career, in which he drove for ten different teams at 103 Grands Prix, Johansson achieved 12 podiums and scored a total of 88 championship points.

 CART career

-For 1992 he moved over to CART Championship Car, winning the Rookie of the Year title with two third places, ahead of Belgium's Éric Bachelart.
+For 1992, Johansson moved over to CART Championship Car, winning the Rookie of the Year title with two third places, ahead of Belgium's Éric Bachelart.
 His first pole came at Portland the next year, but as in Formula One he never won a race.
 From 1992 to 1996, he started 73 races and had his best season overall in 1994, finishing in 11th.
 During this time, he competed in the 1993–1995 Indianapolis 500.
 At the 1996 Molson Indy Toronto race, he was involved in an accident that claimed the life of fellow driver Jeff Krosnoff and track marshal Gary Avrin.
-After making wheel to wheel contact, Jeff's car hit the barriers and also a tree and lamp post that was too close to the track.
+After making wheel to wheel contact, Krosnoff's car hit the barriers and also a tree and lamp post that was too close to the track.
 Krosnoff died instantly of the injuries sustained from hitting the lamp post.

 After Formula One: Sports Cars and team ownership

 Before his Formula One career Johansson had participated in sports car races such as 24 Hours of Le Mans, and had won two World Sportscar Championship races in the 1980s (the Mugello round in 1983, driving a Joest Racing Porsche 956 with Bob Wollek, and the 1988 Spa Francorchamps race in a Sauber C9 with Mauro Baldi).

-After retiring from CART at the end of the 1996 season he returned to this type of racing.
+After retiring from CART at the end of the 1996 season, Johansson returned to this type of racing.
 During 1997 he recorded two major race wins, at the 12 Hours of Sebring driving a Ferrari 333 SP with Andy Evans, Fermín Vélez and Yannick Dalmas.
 Later in 1997 Johansson also won at Le Mans where he drove a TWR-Porsche WSC-95 for Joest Racing alongside his Ferrari F1 teammate of 1985 and 1986 Michele Alboreto, and young Dane Tom Kristensen.
-For Kristensen it was to be the first of a record (as of 2013) 9 wins in the famous French classic.
+For Kristensen it was to be the first of a record (as of 2025) nine wins in the famous French classic.